The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-1-javascript-fundamentals/6-arrays.md

 - Arrays are lists of data (order matters).
 Values in an array are called **elements of the array**.
 - Arrays use square brackets `[]` to encapsulate the data
 - Arrays are a type of object
-- Like strings Arrays also...
+- Like strings arrays also...
   - have indexes starting at `0`
   - use bracket notation to access individual elements: `array[index]`
   - have a `.length` property that returns the number of elements in the array
   - have many of the same read-only methods like `slice`, `indexOf` and `includes`
+- Unlike strings, arrays are mutable.

 ```js
 const friends = ['bert', 'ernie', 'big bird', 'kermit', 'miss piggy', 'elmo'];